zeropwn/zeropwn/README.md

 ## Introduction
 Experienced leader, consultant, and security researcher.
-I specialize in web-app security and backend / API development.
+I specialize in application and cloud security.
 I have helped a wide variety of organizations secure their systems over the course of approximately 7 years.
 Some of these include: Internet Service Providers & Electronic Medical Software vendors and Open Source projects.
 My main focus is to report critical vulnerabilities in software/hardware before malicious adversaries have the opportunity to exploit them.

 ## Security Advisories